sh1kel/certification_tool/certification_tool/docs/usage.md

 		$ ./cert_tool.sh -a admin:admin:admin http://172.16.50.200:8000/

-	Certification tool would use all nodes, available at the moment (but not less than two).
+	Verification tool would use all nodes, available at the moment (but not less than two).
 If you would like to create cluster not smaller that XX nodes size - add '--min-nodes XX' parameter.
 E.g.: